Make Your Next Trip Extraordinary

 June to September: It is very hot.
 The average high temperature is over 100 degrees.

-You’ll find a more conservative atmosphere during Ramadan; the dates vary with the Islamic calendar, but it will fall during the late spring and early summer for the next several years.
+You’ll find a more conservative atmosphere during Ramadan; the dates vary with the Islamic calendar, but it will fall in February and March for the next several years.

 Biggest Rookie Mistake